X3rxes/Xerxes/README.md

-- 👋 Hi, I’m @Co1Comrad3
+- 👋 Hi, I’m @Xerxes
 - 👀 I’m interested in Hacking
 - 🌱 I’m currently learning Jr.pentesting
-- 📫 Reach me on Mail : " notyatypeo@tutanota.com"
+- 📫 Reach me on Discord : Xerxes#7411

 <!---
 Co1Comrad3/Co1Comrad3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.